InformedPowerPlatform/MSFTPP.Plugins.CustomAudit/README.md

     - **Parameters** : Click the Ellipsis to access a list of columns.
 This is where you select which columns will be passed in for auditing.
 It is recommended that you click the ellipsis button, deselect all, and then select ONLY the columns that you wish to audit from the list.
 If you want a column audited, it MUST be in this list.
 Ideally, this list should match the Filtering attributes you selected in a previous step.
     - Click **Register Step** to save the changes.

+## Remove a Step to cancel auditing

+- Create a solution with the existing plugin steps.
+They will be prefixed with MSFTPP
+- Once added to the solution, DELETE the step(s) from the environment
+    - Note: You can also perform this with the plugin registration tool.
+- Load the **Plugin Registration** plugin